EnzymeAD/Enzyme/content/getting_started/Faq.md

 ### Illegal TypeAnalysis on LLVM 10+

-There is a [known bug](https://bugs.llvm.org/show_bug.cgi?id=47612) in an existing LLVM optimization pass (SROA) that will incorrectly generate type information rom a memcpy.
+There is a [known bug](https://bugs.llvm.org/show_bug.cgi?id=47612) in an existing LLVM optimization pass (SROA) that will incorrectly generate type information from a memcpy.
 This bug has been fixed in LLVM 13

 ### UNREACHABLE executed (GVN error)

 Until June 2020, LLVM's exisitng GVN pass had a bug handling invariant.load's that would cause it to crash.
 These tend to be generated a lot by Enzyme for better optimization.
 This was reported [here](https://bugs.llvm.org/show_bug.cgi?id=46054) and resolved in master.
 Options for resolving include updating to later verison of LLVM with the fix, or disabling creation of invariant.load's.

-There is a [known bug](https://bugs.llvm.org/show_bug.cgi?id=47612) in an existing LLVM optimization pass (SROA) that will incorrectly generate type information rom a memcpy.
-This bug hasn't been fixed in LLVM 13.

 ## Other